Walter Mangold Language Scholarships

 the world - and consequently a lessening of conflict - could be achieved through the study of other languages and cultures.

 CLICK HERE to learn more about Walter Mangold's life and ideals.

 The Mangold Trustee’s role

 The Walter Mangold Trust Fund is administered by the Trustee (The CASS Foundation) strictly in accordance with the

 objectives and wishes of the benefactors, as stated in the Trust Deed.

 Who are the Language Scholarships appropriate for?

-they depart from Australia.
-Students are required to present an academic Letter of Endorsement with their application that attests to their language capabilities.
+that they are deemed to have achieved the equivalent of second-year proficiency may be eligible to apply.
+Students are required to present an academic Letter of Endorsement with their application that attests to their language level and capabilities.

 Languages and ‘global’ academic programs